grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 # Opt-in to Grafana alerting

 Grafana alerting is enabled by default for new OSS installations.
-For older installations, it is still an [opt-in]({{< relref "./unified-alerting/opt-in.md" >}}) feature.
+For older installations that use legacy dashboard alerts, it is still an [opt-in]({{< relref "./unified-alerting/opt-in.md" >}}) feature.
 This topic describes how to opt-in to Grafana alerting if you have an existing Grafana installation and the rules and restrictions that govern the migration of existing dashboard alerts to the new alerting system.
-You can [disable Grafana 8 alerts]({{< relref "./opt-in.md#disable-grafana-8-alerts" >}}) and use the legacy dashboard alerting if needed.
+You can [disable Grafana alerts]({{< relref "./opt-in.md#disable-grafana-8-alerts" >}}) and use the legacy dashboard alerting if needed.

 Before you begin, we recommend that you backup Grafana's database.
 If you are using PostgreSQL as the backend database, then the minimum required version is 9.5.

-## Enable Grafana 8 alerting
+## Enable Grafana alerting

-To enable Grafana 8 alerts:
+To enable Grafana alerts:

 1. In your custom configuration file ($WORKING_DIR/conf/custom.ini), go to the [unified alerts]({{< relref "../../administration/configuration.md#unified_alerting" >}}) section.
 1. Set the `enabled` property to `true`.